Gout & Cereal, Cheerios, Grits & Other Breakfast Foods

 Beware Excess Iron

 When you check nutrition labels, also look for iron.
 Many cereals are fortified with iron.
 This might be good for kids, but it can be dangerous for adults, especially males, and premenopausal females.
-Excess iron is a common problem, and is a major cause of gout.
+Excess iron is a common problem and is a major cause of gout.
 See my Gout and Iron article for more information.

-Gout & Cereal Table
+Gout & Cereal Chart

-Values are explained in the food tables introduction.
+I explain chart values in the food tables introduction.

 |Food/Drink Description||KCals||Iron (mg)||PRAL Alkali||PRAL Acid|